tri-cods/install/guides/firefox.md

 ### Step 3: Move Firefox to the Applications folder

 Once the download has finished, the file should open by itself and pop open a Finder window containing the Firefox application.
-Drag the Firefox Icon on top of the Applications folder in order to copy it there.
+Drag the Firefox icon on top of the Applications folder in order to copy it there.
 This action will begin the installation, which should only take a few seconds to complete.

 <![Image showing how to drag Firefox and drop it in Applications folder](images/firefox_mac_03.png)

 ### Step 4: Eject the Firefox installation file

-After dragging the Firefox app to the Applications folder, go back to the desktop screen, put the mouse cover over the Firefox icon, and click while holding down the `control` key on your keyboard.
+After dragging the Firefox app to the Applications folder, go back to the desktop screen, move the mouse cursor over the Firefox icon, and click it while holding down the `control` key on your keyboard.
 Then select the `Eject Firefox` option.

 <![Image showing how to eject the Firefox installation file](images/firefox_mac_04.png)